-The bland, the mild, the kind, expressive face, (Fair mirror of a fairer soul!)

-Proclaims to all the world that all is peace within.

-Rest! warrior, rest! thy glorious deeds and memory lives

-With grateful millions, till time shall be no more.
+The firm the pure the kind, expressive face, (Fair mirror of a fairer soul!)
+Proc aims to all the world that all is peace within.
+Rest! warrior, rest! thy glorious deeds and memory lives With grateful millions, till time shall be ro more.